skandavaidyanath/website/content/project/bug-prediction/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
-This project is currently in progress and a research paper is in preparation.
-I will attach the code, the dataset and the paper once it has been published.
+Developed an efficient NLP-based method to extract features from source code of software projects to detect bugs.
 This project was done under the guidance of [Prof. N. L. Bhanu Murthy](https://www.bits-pilani.ac.in/hyderabad/bhanumurthy/Profile).